 Sketch 46 is a free update for everyone with an active license.
 If you need to renew your license, you’ll get Sketch 46 and a whole year’s worth of updates after that.

 Do let us know what you think of this update — we’d love to hear from you.
-If you’ve got questions or feedback, you can get in touch with us via our support page or join in the conversation on Twitter, or on our Facebook group.
+If you’ve got questions or feedback, you can get in touch with us via our support page or join in the conversation on Twitter.

 Sit tight — Sketch 47 is on its way!
 We’ll have more news on that soon.